-On Saturday 27 October, Paisley’s hugely popular ‘spooktacular’ Halloween Festival returns to the town centre.
+Paisley’s hugely popular ‘spooktacular’ Halloween Festival welcomed 34,000 people to the town centre on Saturday 27 October.

-Inspired by Paisley’s dark and deathly 17th century witch history, the Halloween Festival is one of the major events as part of the Year of Young People 2018 celebrations.
+Inspired by Paisley’s dark and deathly 17th century witch history, the Halloween Festival was one of the major events as part of the Year of Young People 2018 celebrations.

 The spectacle saw flying witches, amazing floats and a Mardi-Gras style parade with around 500 young people and costumed performers taking part as it wound its way through the town centre, against a backdrop of historic steeples and spires and the 850-year-old Abbey.